aksommerville/fullmoon4/README.md

 - [x] iMac: Avg frame rate 710.198 Hz. (it looked normal during play) ...needed to clear framec at bigpc_clock_reset, no worries.
 - [ ] web incfg with hats: Coded but not tested.
 Validate on a Mac.
 - [ ] Windows: Must sign executable.
-- [ ] MacOS: Must sign executable.
+- [x] MacOS: Must sign executable.
-- [ ] MacOS: Compare iMac to MacBook builds.
+- [x] MacOS: Compare iMac to MacBook builds.
 Are they identical?
 Can each run on the other machine?
+- - Build on iMac, it claims to require MacOS 13.0.
+MacBook is on 10.13.
+- - whatever
 - [ ] Info site downloads: Emphasize most recent version and inferred platform. (sorting isn't enough).
 - - Maybe hide old versions?
 Just a UI thing, you click and they appear.
 - [ ] Art and music for info site.